-The world of work has changed as we know it.
+The world of work as we know it has changed.
 Do you remember talking about ‘going to work’ as if it were a physical place?
 We now have the ability to work anytime and anywhere.
-In my role, I’m always on the go whether it’s moving between buildings on our Redmond campus or visiting with customers and partners around the world.
-I’m rarely in my office and in fact, no longer have a desk, desktop monitor, or keyboard.
+In my role, I’m always on the go whether it’s moving between buildings on our Redmond campus or visiting customers and partners around the world.
+I’m rarely in my office and in fact, no longer have a desk, desktop monitor or keyboard.
 I have a long conference table for in person meetings, a large screen on the wall, a Microsoft RoundTable videoconferencing system that allows me to hold or extend meetings virtually with participants around the world via our Lync technology.
 Lync and Skype has changed the way I connect at work and my personal life.
-I no longer have to travel across the world to have a meeting with my global teams and when I’m traveling I can Skype with my family to stay in touch.
-It’s critical for me to be able to move seamlessly between locations and devices—whether I’m on my Windows 8 slate in meetings or on my Windows Phone while traveling, I need the same consistent user experience and access to information wherever I am.
+I no longer have to travel across the world to have a meeting with my global teams and when I’m travelling I can Skype with my family to stay in touch.
+It’s critical for me to be able to move seamlessly between locations and devices—whether I’m on my Windows 8 slate in meetings or on my Windows Phone while travelling, I need the same consistent user experience and access to information wherever I am.

 - A financial services company in Turkey wanted to go mobile to lower response times and improve customer and employee satisfaction.
 They needed a cost effective, user friendly solution that would work with the company’s existing IT infrastructure that would support the company’s Bring Your Own Device strategy.
 By enabling Microsoft ActiveSync for the Microsoft Exchange infrastructure and extending Exchange to mobile phones they were able to cut costs and boost employee satisfaction.
 Employees were able to access email, calendar, contacts and real time information to accelerate and enhance operational day to day communications and decisions—which has provided the company with significant productivity improvement.